auth0-sandbox/auth0-application-development/module01-instructions.md

 1. The remaining three *Express* middleware registrations are for the three endpoints */*, */user*, and */expenses*.
-/ should be unprotected, but we need to add the *requiresAuth* middleware to the other two registrations so authentication will be required.
+/ should be unprotected, but we need to add the *requiresAuth* middleware to the other two registrations, so authentication will be required.
 Change the registration for */user* to look like this by adding *requireAuthentcation* as the second argument: